The desktop control room for planning, exceptions, and customer visibility.

 Planning and floor visibility stay together

-Wave planning, inbound exception review, customer lookups, and audit history stay in one workspace instead of being split across tabs and inboxes.
+Allocation review, picklist release, inbound exception review, customer lookups, document status, and audit history stay in one workspace instead of being split across tabs and inboxes.

 Every issue has operational context

-Supervisors can see the task, the inventory position, the user, and the downstream customer impact before deciding what to unblock first.
+Supervisors can see the task owner, inventory position, heatmap pressure, document state, user, and downstream customer impact before deciding what to unblock first.

 Support, warehouse, and customer teams share the same truth